phss/nimo/README.markdown

+:warning: Not really active or maintained.
+But still has some fun bits of code. :warning:

 # Nimo: Yet another Ruby game library/framework/thingie

 Nimo is yet another Ruby game thing.
 It is based on Gosu (http://www.libgosu.org).
 I can't claim this is the best way of doing a game library, but at least it is my try.
 I had a lot of fun implementing this and hopefully will use it in a few fun games.